Isaac-MH/Trail-Shop/README.md

-# Experimentation
+**Hey!**

-You need to add the "Trails" folder inside ServerStorage!, use the file "TrailsFolder"
+In order to make this work, you need to add the "Trails" folder inside ServerStorage!, use the file "TrailsFolder"